-I’ve been involved in tropical forest research for about 30 years.
-Prior to my current position, I was working as Director of the Environmental Services and Sustainable Use of Forests Program of CIFOR (2003-2010); Deputy Director General of CATIE (Costa Rica) (1996-2003); and earlier as the Director of The Finnish Research Program on Climate Change (1990-1995).
+I’ve been involved in international work on tropical forestry, land use and sustainable development for more than 40 years.
+Prior to my current position, I was working as Director of the Environmental Services and Sustainable Use of Forests Program of Center for International Forestry Research (CIFOR, based in Indonesia) (2003-2010); Deputy Director General (vice rector) /Research Director of Centro Agronómico Tropical de Investigación y Enseñanza (CATIE, based in Costa Rica) (1996-2003); and earlier as the Director of The Finnish Research Program on Climate Change (1990-1995).

 Since 2004, I’ve been a member of the Finnish Academy of Sciences and Letters.
 I received the Nobel Peace Prize as a member of the IPCC in 2007.